 - Stylin Strings- Booth 734- Need lacrosse mesh?
 Strings?
 Mesh & strings?
-Mesh and strings strung into your favorite head?
+Mesh and lines strung into your favorite head?
 Yup, Stylin Strings has you covered.
-There’s always a fleet of talented lacrosse stringers camped out at the Stylin Strings booth putting pockets out there for the people, and you can learn a lot about stringing here by watching.
+There’s always a fleet of talented lacrosse stringers camped out at the Stylin Strings booth, putting pockets out there for the people, and you can learn a lot about stringing here by watching.

 - Flex Force– Booth 563- Flex Force is a newcomer to LaxCon with a much-needed product.
 To fight pinched lacrosse sticks, the Flex Force keeps lacrosse heads legal with little effort and a low cost.

-- Shoot ‘n Scoop– Booth 747- Get the best lacrosse training tool for teams right at booth 747.
-The Shoot ‘n Scoop Lacrosse Trainer is a simple ball return tool that can turn any lacrosse practice into a lot more fun.
+- Shoot ‘n Scoop– Booth 747- Get the best lacrosse training tool for teams at booth 747.
+The Shoot ‘n Scoop Lacrosse Trainer is a simple ball return tool that can make any lacrosse practice much more fun.
 You’ll be surprised how quickly you start having fun when shooting and scooping.